 This chocolate covered potato chips recipe came into existence when friends invited the author over to watch football and asked her to bring chips and dip.
 So she brought these chocolate covered potato chips.
 Heh.
 As she explains, “What?
 There are chips.
 And there’s dip.”
 So next time someone asks you to bring chips and dip, consider bringing these chocolate dipped lovelies.
 We promise there’ll be no complaints.
 In fact, you’ll be lucky if there are any left after the first few downs.
-This recipe has been updated.
 Originally published February 1, 2016.–Renee Schettler Rossi

 Chocolate Covered Potato Chips Recipe

 - 25 M

 - 12 to 16 ounces (340 grams) semisweet chocolate (or substitute milk chocolate), coarsely chopped

 - 16 ounces (454 grams) bag thick-ridged or thick-cut salted plain potato chips

 - 1. Line a couple large baking sheets with parchment paper or silicone baking mats.

 - 2. Melt the chocolate in a bowl in the microwave or in a saucepan over very low heat.
 (If you use the saucepan approach, watch the chocolate carefully so it doesn’t scorch and take on a burnt taste.
 It’s actually preferable to melt the chocolate in a bowl placed over a saucepan containing a couple inches of simmering water.)